Alden0012/SAR_Assembler/Readme.md

 	Run the Assembler with an arguement of 1.

-	It will read the assembly code in the file "test.txt"
+	It will read assembly from cin.

 For the Simulator: